 - Documenting how the injury has changed your life, including new challenges you face.

 A claim for workers’ compensation benefits must be filed with the D.C. or state authorities within statutory time limits.
-If your injury occurred during work but resulted from the negligent actions of third parties, it may be possible to file a personal injury lawsuit for expenses not covered by workers’ compensation.
+If your injury occurred during work but resulted from the negligent actions of third parties, it may be possible to file a Washington, D.C. personal injury lawsuit for expenses not covered by workers’ compensation.

 Our team of committed attorneys will evaluate your eligibility for workers’ compensation and other sources of financial recovery if available.

 Helpful Evidence for a Washington D.C.
 Spine or Back Injury Claim

 While your lawyer will gather as much evidence as possible for your claim, it’s a good idea to keep in mind what evidence you might be able to collect as well.
 It’s likely that you won’t hire a lawyer or a firm right away.
 This means some of the evidence might not exist by the time you hire a lawyer.

 For example, if you were injured as a result of an accident caused by someone else’s negligence, you should photograph the scene of the accident as well as any visible injuries you discover.

 It’s also smart to take notes about your pain and any side effects you’re experiencing.
 People often think they will remember what they went through and the pain they’ve endured, but memories fade rather quickly.
 The more you write down and keep note of, the better.
 This will hep you recover compensation for everything you need, such as rehabilitation costs and even compensation for wheelchairs or other devices you might be required to use because of the accident.